jornveltrop/ilojo-bar/README.md

 It falls under Legacy.
 Legacy keeps busy with other heritages in Nigeria.
 Sadly we don't have any examples.

 ### Problem Definition <a name="ProblemDefinition">
-The problem Legacy is struggling with, is the remambrance of Iloja bar.
+The problem Legacy is struggling with, is the remambrance of Ilojo bar.
 It has been illegally demolished and no sign anymore of it existing.
-They want to have a visualisation of the building and a display of all the stories from Iloja bar.
+They want to have a visualisation of the building and a display of all the stories from Ilojo bar.
 They want to make this in a site, where it will run mostly on mobile.
 Another problem is performance.
 Most of the people in Nigeria have old phones and the internet is unreliable.

 ## Product <a name="Product">